By Meg Flanagan, MilitaryOneClick.com

 5. Special Education

 If you have a child with an IEP, 504 Plan or if you suspect that you might need these services, ask the school or district for information about their special education and support services.
 Make sure that the school you decide on offers similar or better services than in your last district.
 The best way to find this out is to contact the district special education director.
 Outline what your child currently needs and receives.
 Then ask if their school can provide similar services.

 If your child is currently receiving extra academic help outside of special education, ask about that as well.

 You want a school district that has balanced after school activities.
 Having a stellar football or basketball team is great, but only if your child plays those sports.
 The same goes for any other extras, like clubs or activities.

 Take into account what your child enjoys doing and try to make sure that your school will serve these needs.
 This is especially important for older students since extracurricular activities are a big part of college admissions packages.

 We are firmly in the digital age.
 Military families are getting a lot of gouge about duty stations, and schools, online and through social media.
 Savvy schools are also building their social media skills and beefing up their websites.

-Look for schools with accounts across social media platforms, but that don't share invasive information about their students.
+Look for schools with accounts across social media platforms, but one that doesn't share invasive information about their students.
 Student photos should be of groups or wide shots.
-Personal identifiable information shouldn't be shared or viewable (no visible name tags on desks, specific locations, live check-ins, student ages, etc.).
-But there should be a wealth of information about school or district events, PTA/PTO meetings, and general academic programs or achievements.
+Personally identifiable information shouldn't be shared or viewable (no visible name tags on desks, specific locations, live check-ins, student ages, etc.).
+But there should be a wealth of information about school or district events, PTA/PTO meetings and general academic programs or achievements.